SAP-samples/teched2023-DA260/exercises/ex3/README.md

-- ##	Exercise 3.2 – Update source table record in Data Maintenance editor
+##	Exercise 3.2 – Update source table record in Data Maintenance editor
+Simulate the change of a sticker price on a product and the new arrival of an a sales order after the price change

 1. In above mentioned graphical view,  Open source product table from below mentioned context menu.